Interpret the meaning of area under a rate of change function in context.

 Quick Lesson Plan

-Encourage student-to-student conversation and group work during these review activities as some students will benefit from the informal instruction of their peers!
-At the conclusion of your focused review activities, distribute FRQs from past AP Tests which reflect the learning objectives and skills from the relevant topics or allow time for students to complete previously assigned homework problems.
+Encourage student-to-student conversation and group work during these review activities as students will benefit from the informal instruction of their peers!
+If your class finishes early with these activities, you can distribute FRQs from past AP Tests which reflect the learning objectives and skills from Topics 6.1-6.3 or allow time for students to complete previously assigned homework problems.